immobiliare/backstage-plugin-gitlab/README.md

 If you have any questions on how to use Backstage GitLab Plugin, bugs and enhancement please feel free to reach out by opening a [GitHub Issue](https://github.com/immobiliare/backstage-plugin-gitlab/issues).

 ## License

+This plugin is based on the original work of [loblaw-sre/backstage-plugin-gitlab](https://github.com/loblaw-sre/backstage-plugin-gitlab) by Sathish Kumar.

 This plugin is under [Apache 2.0 license](LICENSE), see [NOTICE](NOTICE) for copyright.